 - Areas with older demographic profiles

-According to Yellow Pages’ own community impact report, small businesses that maintain digital presence through directories like YP are 70% more likely to attract new customers and report 18% higher revenue growth than those without structured online listings.
+Did you know?
+According to Yellow Pages’ own community impact report, small businesses that keep a digital presence through directories like YP are 70% more likely to attract new customers and report 18% higher revenue growth than those without structured online listings.

-However, these figures vary significantly by industry.
-Professional services like law firms or medical specialists might see fewer leads but much higher customer values, potentially yielding ROIs of 10-15x.
-Conversely, retail businesses typically see poorer performance, with ROIs often below 2x.
+These figures swing a lot by industry, though.
+Professional services like law firms or medical specialists might see fewer leads but much higher customer values, which can push ROIs to 10 to 15 times.
+Retail businesses usually do worse, often below 2 times.

-For a home service business investing in a mid-tier YP package at $150/month:
+Take a home service business on a mid-tier YP package at $150 a month:

 - Average monthly leads: 25